Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Required secrets: Shared Access Authorization token.
 Storage location: Azure Storage with HTTPS access.
 - [ ] Required secrets: Username and password.
 Storage location: Azure Storage with HTTP access.

-### To resolve the current technical issue, what should you do to the Register-AzureRmAutomationDscNode command?

-- [x] Change the value of the ConfigurationMode parameter.
-- [ ] Replace the Register-AzureRmAutomationDscNode cmdlet with Register-AzureRmAutomationScheduledRunbook.
-- [ ] Add the AllowModuleOverwrite parameter.
-- [ ] Add the DefaultProfile parameter.

 ### How should you confrere the release retention policy for the investment planning depletions suite?
 To answer, select the appropriate options in the answer area.
 NOTE: Each correct selection is worth one point.

 ![Question 92](images/question922.jpg)